-Woods Hole - OOI buoys
+Woods Hole - OOI buoy

-The oscillating air flow is developed by opposing, stacked sets of flexible Air Bellows or bladders.
-These expand and contract simultaneously inside the flooded Bellows Pod.
+The oscillating air flow is developed by opposing, stacked sets of flexible Air Bellows or Bladders.
+These expand and contract simultaneously inside the flooded Pumping Pod.
 The stacked sets of Air Bellows move in unison with an Actuator Arm that moves up and down by the action of metal Push Rods.
 The full range of Push Rod movement is only 6 to 8-inches.
-The rods are connected to four Damping Plates that fold down and lock into place extending outward.
+The Rods are connected to four Damping Plates that fold down and lock into place extending outward.
 The combined assembly of Damping Plates and Push Rods are engineered to have a neutral buoyancy displacement.
 When fully extended, the Damping Plates will resist both ways against the bobbing motion of the buoy.
 This resistance will cause the Push Rods to actuate the sets of Air Bellows.

 Wave action causes the opposing stacked sets of Air Bellows to expand and collapse at the same time.
-Air from one set of collapsed Air Bellows enters a port in the PTO at one side while air is simultaneously being sucked back through another port by the expanding set of Air Bellows.
-This concurrent action creates a pure and ballanced oscillating air column.
+Air from one set of collapsed Air Bellows enters a port in the Turbine PTO at one side while air is simultaneously being sucked back through another port by the expanding set of Air Bellows.
+This concurrent action creates a pure and balanced oscillating air column.
 In this system, air flow is substantially different than OWC (Oscillating Water Column) type systems.
 Half of an OWC cycle draws in ambient air from the atmosphere, resulting in an unbalanced, non-uniform flow.
-In contrast, the SPRING buoy's simultaneous 'push in' and 'pull out' air movement results in lower air resistance (damping) and higher energy capture than OWC systems.
+In contrast, the SPAR buoy's simultaneous 'push in' and 'pull out' air movement results in lower air resistance (damping) and higher energy capture than common OWC turbine systems.

 U.S. Navy Advanced Deployable System buoy in 2007 NOAA Data Buoy

-John Hanna inspecting spar buoy, Oregon Iron Works John Hanna inspecting sub-surface buoy, Bolon Island
+John Hanna inspecting a power buoy, Oregon Iron Works John Hanna inspecting sub-surface buoy, Bolon Island

 About Fred Wahl Marine Construction, Inc: Fred Wahl established his shipbuilding business in 1974.
 There are two facilities in Reedsport, Oregon.
 The Bolon Island facility has a 50,000 square foot fabrication and machine shop situated on 38 acres.
 A full description of their capabilities and services is at www.fredwahlmarine.com.